28BYJ-48 Stepper Motor with Raspberry Pi Pico using MicroPython

 Demonstration

-To see the demo of above code, copy this code to Thonny IDE and upload it to Raspberry Pi Pico.
-Also, attach the stepper motor and ULN2003 with Raspberry Pi Pico according to the connection diagram above.
+To test the code, copy the main script into Thonny IDE and upload it to your Raspberry Pi Pico.
+Connect the stepper motor and ULN2003 driver to the Pico according to the wiring diagram above.
+When you run the script, the stepper motor will begin rotating in the clockwise direction continuously.

-You may like to read dc motor and servo motor interfacing with Raspberry Pi Pico:
+You may also like to read about other motor types with Raspberry Pi Pico:

 Related tutorials and projects: